 Family financial circumstances can and do change at any time.
 If a family’s financial circumstances improve during the school year, no reduction will be made in the original award.
 However, if the financial information previously provided to the School has changed or changes during the course of the academic year, the family must promptly provide notice of such changes to the Business Office.
 If there are funds remaining in the financial assistance budget, every effort will be made to recalculate the family’s financial assistance for the current year and where possible, the school will adjust the award.
 Each application and circumstance is evaluated individually.

 Tuition for each school year is set by the Board of Trustees at their January meeting.
-Re-enrollment packets, including a “Statement of Fees and Financial Policies” and payment plan information, are available out in late January to all current families.
+Re-enrollment packets, including a “Statement of Fees and Financial Policies” and payment plan information, are available in late January to all current families.
 Tuition is set for one year only and annual increase should be expected.
-See Tuition & Fees for more information.

 The financial assistance award covers tuition and mandatory fees.
-For students awarded financial assistance, the determined grant percentage for tuition will automatically be applied to the cost of transportation, Extended Day and Supervised Study.
-All are abated at the same percentage that tuition is abated.
+For students awarded financial assistance, the determined grant percentage for tuition will be automatically applied to the cost of transportation, Extended Day and Supervised Study.
+All are abated at the same percentage that tuition is reduced.

 In addition, the cost of school-recommended tutoring is discounted for families on financial assistance.

-Any additional questions can be emailed to Maggie Barbuto, Director of Financial Assistance.
+Any additional questions can be emailed to Christine Anderson, Director of Financial Assistance.
 Please be assured that any emailed questions will be held in strict confidence.

 From our perspective, a Nashoba Brooks education is priceless.
 We cannot imagine our child being at any other school.